You are here: Home »

 Trans people cannot legally change the gender on their birth certificate under any circumstance.
 Birth certificates are a foundational identity document and are often requested for official purposes (such as accessing social welfare, attaining a PPS number and getting married).
 While Ireland does, in certain cases, allow for changing gender on documents like passports and driving licences, this results in trans people having inconsistent official identification documentation.
 That is, a person may be recognised as one gender on certain documents and another gender on their birth certificate.
 The result of this can be a ‘forced outing’, where a trans person is outed as trans against their will when they apply for a job, a new passport or entry to college.
 Forced outing can result in harassment, discrimination and even violence.

 The lack of legal recognition for trans people has also been deemed a clear human rights abuse.
-Presently, Ireland is one of the only remaining countries in the European Union that does not allow for legal recognition of trans people, despite a High Court ruling that this is incompatible with Ireland’s obligations under the European Convention on Human Rights.
+Presently, Ireland is the last country in the European Union that does not allow for legal recognition of trans people, despite a High Court ruling that this is incompatible with Ireland’s obligations under the European Convention on Human Rights.
 In 2009, Council of Europe Commissioner for Human Rights Thomas Hammarberg stated, “There is no excuse for not immediately granting [the transgender] community their full and unconditional human rights”.

 Updates on gender recognition are here.